sciZer0/7/v/README.md

 Including, in order for the Bitcoin blockchain to get started, the creator had to create the unproportionally big rewards for the most earliest adopters (miners), predefining the awful Gini. *More on this below.*

-Fortunately, now we have the possibility to find and use solutions both durable and efficient simultaneously.
+Fortunately, we now have the opportunity to find and use solutions that are both durable and effective, simultaneously.